-After receiving bids for potential CCA natural gas rates the Town will examine if there is a cost savings benefit to residents and small businesses and choose whether to sign the contract to begin CCA.
-If approved, residents and businesses currently served by the local utility company do not need to do anything in order to be included within the CCA – they will automatically be included, unless they affirmatively opt-out.
+After receiving bids for potential CCA natural gas rates, the Town will examine if there is a cost savings benefit to residents and small businesses and choose whether to sign the contract to begin CCA.
+If approved, residents and businesses currently served by the local utility company do not need to do anything in order to be included in the CCA – they will be automatically included unless they affirmatively opt-out.
 There is no contract for the resident or small business to sign or enter into.
 If a resident or business wishes to leave the CCA program, they may terminate at any time with no early termination or exit fee.
-No taxpayer or public funding is used to run a CCA Program.
+No taxpayer or public funding is used to run a CCA program.

-Last week the Town provided comments to the Public Service Commission on how to improve the rules surrounding LIPA’s Long Island Choice program and its effect on CCA programs for electricity customers.
+The Town recently provided comments to the Public Service Commission (PSC) on how to improve the rules surrounding LIPA’s Long Island Choice program and its effect on CCA programs for electricity customers.

-To learn more about the RFP click here.
+To learn more about the RFP, click on the image below.